cblanquera/mcp/docs/coding/Coding-Standards.md

 for (;;) {};
 ```

-Function declarations should not have semicolons.
+Function declarations must not have semicolons.

 ```js
 //✅ Good